Rose-Hulman Math - Prospective Students and Current Rose Students

 Message from the Department Head

 Hello, my name is David Rader and I am the head of the Mathematics Department at Rose-Hulman.
-I am very pleased that you are considering Rose-Hulman and the Mathematics Department, or consider changing majors to mathematics.
+I am very pleased that you are considering Rose-Hulman and the Mathematics Department, or consider changing majors to mathematics or biomathematics.
 I urge you to explore our programs further.
 We have excellent and challenging programs, all within a nurturing atmosphere focused on undergraduate student learning and development.
 In fact, we offer the individual attention typically found within smaller departments with the educational opportunities associated with larger ones.
 We believe the more you find out what we have to offer and what’s expected of you, the more you’ll agree that ours is a very different approach from what you’ll find elsewhere.

 You might begin your Rose-Hulman experience early through our Fast Track Calculus, Accelerated Math Physics, or guest student programs.
 Advanced Placement credit is another great way to get a head start.
 Whether you’re a prospective student with questions or are already on campus, you’ll want to know what kinds of policies pertain to your mathematics study.